 The Web Designer has solid experience creating the visual design or look and feel for various types of websites.
 They should be well versed in design systems and designing on a grid system, know when to break the grid, understand the value of whitespace, and be able to create hierarchy and visual flow in the design.
 We seek someone with a strong, creative design aesthetic and the flexibility to create high quality work within more or less any set of brand guidelines so that our clients receive designs that match their brand.
+Your alignment with our client promises and core values (both listed here) and the quality of your design portfolio are key.

 Employee benefits (FT): Education budget, flexible scheduling, health and dental plans, retirement account with company matching.